pretix/pretix-docs/docs/tutorial/event.md

 ## Tax rules

-Navigate to [Your event] → "Settings" → "Tax rules".
+Navigate to [Event] → "Settings" → "Tax rules".
 Click the :btn:+ Create a new tax rule: button.
 The "official name" fields are already filled out with "VAT" (English), "MwSt."
 (German) and, if  available, the appropriate translations in any languages you have selected.
 Choose an internal name if needed.